Teck Resources: Operations and major projects

 Teck's principal products are steel-making coal, copper, and zinc.
 As of 2016, 44% of revenue was from steel-making coal, 34% of revenue was from zinc, and the remaining 21% was from copper.
 Teck also has interests in oil sands projects in Northern Alberta.

 Coal

 In 2018, Teck produced 26.2 million tonnes of coal from six mines in southeastern British Columbia and western Alberta, with most of it exported to countries in the Asia-Pacific region.
 The coal is transported to ports and destinations in Eastern Canada through rail lines owned by Canadian Pacific.
-There is one in Alberta—Cardinal River Mine in Hinton, Alberta, and four steelmaking coal operations in British Columbia: Fording River coal mine in Elkford, Elkview Mine in Sparwood, Greenhills Mine in Elkford and Line Creek Mine in Sparwood.
+There was formerly a mine in Alberta—Cardinal River Mine in Hinton, Alberta which stopped production in June 2020, and four steelmaking coal operations in British Columbia: Fording River coal mine in Elkford, Elkview Mine in Sparwood, Greenhills Mine in Elkford and Line Creek Mine in Sparwood.
 In February 2023, the subsidiary is fined more than $16 million for polluting waterways in the East Kootenay.